ht0324/mental-health-diary-analyzer/README.md

 ## Usage

-1. On the main page, you'll see a text area where you can write your diary entry.
+1. Enter your name when prompted.
-2. After writing your entry, click the "Submit Entry" button.
+2. Write your diary entry in the text area and click the "Submit Entry" button.
 3. The system will process your entry and provide:
    - A sentiment analysis graph
    - A subjectivity analysis graph
    - Detected emotions
    - Detailed feedback from an AI counselor persona

+4. To use the Virtual Counselor:
+   - Click the "Connect" button to start a counseling session
+   - Hold the "Hold to Speak" button while speaking
+   - Release the button to send your message
+   - The AI counselor will respond with voice and text
+   - View the conversation history in the chat log
+   - Click "Disconnect" to end the session

+## Virtual Counselor Features

+- Real-time voice interaction
+- Context-aware responses based on diary analysis
+- Conversation history tracking
+- Voice output with configurable AI voice
+- Automatic speech-to-text transcription
+- Seamless audio streaming

 ## Disclaimer

 This system is not a substitute for professional mental health support.
+The virtual counselor is an AI-powered tool designed to provide basic emotional support and guidance.
 If you're experiencing severe emotional distress or mental health issues, please seek help from a qualified mental health professional.